paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 ```
 The `TraceInput` component is responsible for the 4 aspects above.
 For that, it uses a `signal` to display an error.
 This signal is passed to `TraceInputErrorModal`.
 Notice how `TraceInputErrorModal` also takes a `on_hider_error` propery.
 This is a function it will use on the close icon of the error modal.
 By simply setting it to false,
-the `vew!` macro will swap between showing the error message or the text input itself.
+the `view!` macro will swap between showing the error message or the text input itself.

 This same signal (`show_error`) is also used by `TraceInputText` to set the value to `true`.